AlkimeeGames/TagLayerTypeGenerator/README.md

 [![](https://img.shields.io/badge/Keep%20a%20Changelog-v1.0.0-green.svg?logo=data%3Aimage%2Fsvg%2Bxml%3Bbase64%2CPHN2ZyB4bWxucz0iaHR0cDovL3d3dy53My5vcmcvMjAwMC9zdmciIGZpbGw9IiNmMTVkMzAiIHZpZXdCb3g9IjAgMCAxODcgMTg1Ij48cGF0aCBkPSJNNjIgN2MtMTUgMy0yOCAxMC0zNyAyMmExMjIgMTIyIDAgMDAtMTggOTEgNzQgNzQgMCAwMDE2IDM4YzYgOSAxNCAxNSAyNCAxOGE4OSA4OSAwIDAwMjQgNCA0NSA0NSAwIDAwNiAwbDMtMSAxMy0xYTE1OCAxNTggMCAwMDU1LTE3IDYzIDYzIDAgMDAzNS01MiAzNCAzNCAwIDAwLTEtNWMtMy0xOC05LTMzLTE5LTQ3LTEyLTE3LTI0LTI4LTM4LTM3QTg1IDg1IDAgMDA2MiA3em0zMCA4YzIwIDQgMzggMTQgNTMgMzEgMTcgMTggMjYgMzcgMjkgNTh2MTJjLTMgMTctMTMgMzAtMjggMzhhMTU1IDE1NSAwIDAxLTUzIDE2bC0xMyAyaC0xYTUxIDUxIDAgMDEtMTItMWwtMTctMmMtMTMtNC0yMy0xMi0yOS0yNy01LTEyLTgtMjQtOC0zOWExMzMgMTMzIDAgMDE4LTUwYzUtMTMgMTEtMjYgMjYtMzMgMTQtNyAyOS05IDQ1LTV6TTQwIDQ1YTk0IDk0IDAgMDAtMTcgNTQgNzUgNzUgMCAwMDYgMzJjOCAxOSAyMiAzMSA0MiAzMiAyMSAyIDQxLTIgNjAtMTRhNjAgNjAgMCAwMDIxLTE5IDUzIDUzIDAgMDA5LTI5YzAtMTYtOC0zMy0yMy01MWE0NyA0NyAwIDAwLTUtNWMtMjMtMjAtNDUtMjYtNjctMTgtMTIgNC0yMCA5LTI2IDE4em0xMDggNzZhNTAgNTAgMCAwMS0yMSAyMmMtMTcgOS0zMiAxMy00OCAxMy0xMSAwLTIxLTMtMzAtOS01LTMtOS05LTEzLTE2YTgxIDgxIDAgMDEtNi0zMiA5NCA5NCAwIDAxOC0zNSA5MCA5MCAwIDAxNi0xMmwxLTJjNS05IDEzLTEzIDIzLTE2IDE2LTUgMzItMyA1MCA5IDEzIDggMjMgMjAgMzAgMzYgNyAxNSA3IDI5IDAgNDJ6bS00My03M2MtMTctOC0zMy02LTQ2IDUtMTAgOC0xNiAyMC0xOSAzN2E1NCA1NCAwIDAwNSAzNGM3IDE1IDIwIDIzIDM3IDIyIDIyLTEgMzgtOSA0OC0yNGE0MSA0MSAwIDAwOC0yNCA0MyA0MyAwIDAwLTEtMTJjLTYtMTgtMTYtMzEtMzItMzh6bS0yMyA5MWgtMWMtNyAwLTE0LTItMjEtN2EyNyAyNyAwIDAxLTEwLTEzIDU3IDU3IDAgMDEtNC0yMCA2MyA2MyAwIDAxNi0yNWM1LTEyIDEyLTE5IDI0LTIxIDktMyAxOC0yIDI3IDIgMTQgNiAyMyAxOCAyNyAzM3MtMiAzMS0xNiA0MGMtMTEgOC0yMSAxMS0zMiAxMXptMS0zNHYxNGgtOFY2OGg4djI4bDEwLTEwaDExbC0xNCAxNSAxNyAxOEg5NnoiLz48L3N2Zz4K)](https://github.com/AlkimeeGames/TagLayerTypeGenerator/blob/develop/CHANGELOG.md)
 [![GitHub Org's Stars](https://img.shields.io/github/stars/alkimeegames?style=social)](https://github.com/AlkimeeGames)

-> Generates statically typed classes for the Tags and Layers in your Unity projects **automatically**, with no manual button pushes required. **Simply set and forget!**
+> Generates types for Tags and Layers in Unity projects - **automatically**, with no manual button pushes required. **Simply set and forget!**

 ## What is the Tag / Layer Type Generator?

 The Tag / Layer Type Generator automatically generates types for the [Tags and Layers](https://docs.unity3d.com/Manual/class-TagManager.html) defined in your Unity project.
 A developer can then use these types to ensure that at compile-time, any tags or layers used during runtime will be correct.
-Using tags and layers in this way ensures that should a tag be changed or a layer ID updated, the .NET compiler will flag this as a compilation error long before bugs appear at runtime, which is often a symptom of using so-called '[magic strings](https://en.wikipedia.org/wiki/Magic_string)'.
+Using tags and layers in this way ensures that should a tag or layer change, the .NET compiler will flag this as a compilation error long before bugs appear at runtime, which is often a symptom of using so-called '[magic strings](https://en.wikipedia.org/wiki/Magic_string)'.

-## Why use strongly typed Tags and Layers?
+## Why use typed Tags and Layers?

-Using statically typed tags and layers in your projects code provides compile-time checking of the tag and layer values.
-However, that's not the only advantage.
-Another use for the generated LayerMasks enum is as a property of any MonoBehaviour or ScriptableObject, allowing you to specify multiple Layers as a property directly on gameObject.
-This can be useful if you want to define in the editor what layers to check for a collision or raycast against (or anywhere that Unity accepts a [LayerMask](https://docs.unity3d.com/ScriptReference/LayerMask.html)).
-See examples below for more details.
+Using typed tags and layers in your project's code provides compile-time checking of the tag and layer values.
+Using the included Tag or Layer attributes on a string or int property respectively also allows you to adjust these values in the inspector.
+See examples below.

 ## Whats wrong with [UnityEngine.LayerMask](https://docs.unity3d.com/ScriptReference/LayerMask.html)?

-Unity's LayerMask struct provides methods for converting a layer name from a *string* into its corresponding ID or LayerMask bitmask (and conversely a layer ID back into it's string name).
-However this requires you specify the string in your code which is prone to causing errors at runtime should a layer name be changed (the same applies to tags, too).
+Nothing!
+The generated types are designed to augment the usage of Unity's LayerMask struct.
+The LayerMask struct provides methods for converting a layer from a string into its corresponding ID (int) and vice versa.
+However, both approaches require you to use '[magic strings](https://en.wikipedia.org/wiki/Magic_string)' in your code.
+Using typed values for both the layer id and the mask allows you to catch errors at compile time.
+The layer type also contains pre-computer masks for each layer, making it simple to create layer masks from the types.
-You could mitigate this by defining a class with the LayerNames as strings and refer to that everywhere in your code, but then you lose the benefit of being able to use the generated LayerMasks Enum as a property in your MonoBehaviours or ScriptableObjects.
-It's also not a great developer experience having to call LayerMask.GetMask("LayerName"), when a constantly defined type and value would be sufficient less prone to bugs.

 ## Setup